Opera CEO says markets developing positively despite Russia troubles

 Opera’s share price has risen by about 40 percent to around 71 Norwegian crowns since hitting a 2015 low in early March, but is still down 33 percent from its January high.

-The company is currently in the midst of reorganizing its developing teams, affecting about 70 jobs that will be cut or moved, of which 30 Norwegian jobs are shifted to Poland.
+The company is currently in the midst of reorganising its developing teams, affecting about 70 jobs that will be cut or moved, of which 30 Norwegian jobs are shifted to Poland.

 “I see that this has been interpreted as a sign of things going worse for Opera at the moment, forcing us to move more of our business to low cost countries.
 That is not correct at all, I can guarantee it,” Boilesen said.